influxdata/telegraf/docs/CONFIGURATION.md

   running a large number of telegraf instances. ie, a jitter of 5s and interval 10s means flushes will happen every 10-15s.

+- **flush_after_first_interval_collection**:
+  Instructs Telegraf to flush metrics after first starting and collecting the first round of metrics.
+This is specifically used for cases where your FlushInterval is really large, but you don't want to wait the full FlushInterval to see your first metrics come through.
+Defaults to false.
+  It's typically not required to set this.

 - **precision**:
   Collected metrics are rounded to the precision specified as an [interval][].